foliant-docs/foliantcontrib.macros/README.md

 Here is [another page](<if backends="pandoc">#another_page</if><if backends="mkdocs">another_page.md</if>).
 ```

-This bulky constract quickly get old when you use many cross-references in you documentation.
+This bulky construct quickly gets old when you use many cross-references in your documentation.

 To make your sources cleaner, move this construct to the config as a reusable macro: